JoeMoncrieff/Chrome-CardTabber/README.md

 Currently this project only prints to console. you can check if the project is working as intended by using the inspect functionality and getting the console output for each page.

+### Known issues

+1. **Scryfall**
+    * Arena cards add wierd in the search page

+    * "Add to Tabber" buttons aren't aligned in the text only mode
+2. General
+    * Content scripts can't utilise modules as they're supposed to be standalone annoying since they share functionality.